-In the summer of 2013, Yale implemented a new online alcohol education program for all incoming freshmen.
-The program, called , was originally made by a company called Campus Clarity in conjunction with the University of San Francisco.
-We ( ) worked closely with Campus Clarity to tailor the program to Yale - a process which ultimately included the shooting of six short videos, largely written and acted by current students.
+In the summer of 2017, Yale implemented a new online alcohol education program called Work Hard, Play Smart for all incoming first-years.
+We ( AODHRI) created our own alcohol course as to specifically tailor the program to Yale - a process which ultimately included the shooting of six short videos, largely written and acted by current students.

-Our hope is that this program will equip freshmen with all the information they need to make good choices about alcohol and other drugs before they set foot on campus.
-A culture of dangerous drinking starts from the first weekend of freshman year, so we feel this is a critical step in shifting the overall campus culture towards a better relationship with alcohol.
+Our hope is that this program will equip first-years with all the information they need to make good choices about alcohol and other drugs before they set foot on campus.
+A culture of dangerous drinking starts from the first weekend of first year, so we feel this is a critical step in shifting the overall campus culture towards a better relationship with alcohol.

 Overview of the Course

 The course begins with the first student video where “Charles” explains his secret superpowers, and a group of Yale students explain why these videos exist.

 After a welcome from the Dean of Student Affairs and a basic overview of how the course works, participants are ready to dive in.
 The bulk of the course starts with another student video where we follow John down two very different paths of a night out (one a lot more linear than the other).

 Next the course provides information on a few major topics:

 - Alcohol and the Athlete’s Body: Episodes of heavy drinking affect physical performance for days afterward.
 This is particularly problematic for athletes who depend on their physical stamina to succeed.